Krefeld Pinguine

-The Krefeld Pinguine (Krefeld Penguins) are an ice hockey team in the DEL2.
+The Krefeld Pinguine (Krefeld Penguins) are an ice hockey team in the DEL.
 Their home ice is in Krefeld, North Rhine-Westphalia, Germany at the Yayla Arena.
 Founded in 1936 by entrepreneur Willi Münstermann, the pro team became a limited liability company in 1994 and joined the top tier Deutsche Eishockey Liga (DEL).
 In their history, they have won the German championship three times: 1951, 1952, and 2003.

+They won promotion to the DEL on two occasions in 1991 and in 2026 after beating Dynamo Weiswasser and Kassel Huskies respectively in promotion playoffs.